DuttaSejuti/Taskly/README.md

 # Taskly 📔
-Takly is a simple ToDo app built with FastAPI, VueJS, and PostgreSQL with Docker.
+Taskly is a simple ToDo app built with FastAPI, VueJS, and PostgreSQL with Docker.
 User can create, update, delete, and search their tasks.

 ## Prerequisites